Accreditation

 • No institution in the U.S. is required to seek accreditation, but because of the recognized benefits of the process, including student eligibility for Title IV and other federal and state funds, most eligible institutions have sought to become accredited.

-• The associate degree Nursing program is accredited by the Accreditation Commission for Education in Nursing, Inc.1 (formerly known as the National League for Nursing Accrediting Commission).
+• The associate degree Nursing program is accredited by the Accreditation Commission for Education in Nursing, Inc.1

 • The Medical Assistant certificate program is accredited by the Commission on Accreditation of Allied Health Education Programs.